Medically Reviewed

 The two types of disorder also share similar features.
 For example, both impulse control and substance use disorders are characterized by compulsion and a lack of control—over a behavior or use of a substance, respectively.
 People with either disorder also experience a craving to use the substance or carry out the behavior, and both disorders are believed to involve the dopaminergic “reward system” of the brain.7

 Depression and anxiety disorders are also comorbid conditions with impulse control disorders.
-The National Institutes of Health reports that as many as 82% of people suffering from intermittent explosive disorder have a co-occurring substance abuse, anxiety, or depressive disorder as well.8
+The National Institutes of Health reports that as many as 82% of people suffering from intermittent explosive disorder have a co-occurring substance use, anxiety, or depressive disorder as well.8

 How to Get Help for Co-occurring Disorders